-In 2023 and 2022, the item "Independent professional services" included, among others, expenses relating to management and administration support services provided to the Company by BME Group Services, S.A. and BME Post Trade Services, S.A.
+In 2024 and 2023, the item "Independent professional services" included, among others, expenses relating to management and administration support services provided to the Company by BME Group Services, S.A. and BME Post Trade Services, S.A.
 (Note 14) and Bolsas y Mercados Españoles (Notes 11 and 17).
+In addition, in 2024, this included the expenses incurred as a result of the agreement for the use of the operating headquarters (Note 4.3)

-The item "Other expenses" in the table above included EUR 301,000 and EUR 283,000 in 2023 and 2022, respectively, for supervision fees charged to the Company by the National Securities Market Commission pursuant to Law 16/2014 of 30 September, regulating the fees of the national Securities Market Commission, which entered into force on 1 January 2015.
+The item "Other expenses" in the table above included EUR 276,000 and EUR 301,000 in 2024 and 2023, respectively, for supervision fees charged to the Company by the National Securities Market Commission pursuant to Law 16/2014 of 30 September, regulating the fees of the national Securities Market Commission, which entered into force on 1 January 2015.

-Amounts payable for external services at 31 December 2023 and 2022, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised under "Trade and other payables" in "Suppliers" and "Suppliers, Group companies and associates" on the liabilities side of the balance sheet in the amounts of EUR 670,000 and EUR 876,000, respectively (EUR 2,444,000 and EUR 1,437,000 at 31 December 2022, respectively).
+Amounts payable for external services at 31 December 2024 and 2023, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised under "Trade and other payables" in "Suppliers" and "Suppliers, Group companies and associates" on the liabilities side of the balance sheet in the amounts of EUR 909,000 and EUR 2,129,000, respectively (EUR 670,000 and EUR 876,000 at 31 December 2023, respectively).